-Animal silhouettes are very symbolic forms for us.
+Animal silhouettes are very symbolic forms for me.
 They can evoke feelings of departure, flight, and freedom.
 These images allow the viewer to experience the same emotions.
 The only limit is the observer’s imagination.

 The eyes of the animal are not visible in a silhouette photograph.
 This fact accentuates themes of mystery in the scene.
 The look is implied but not visible.
 The shape of the body is important.
 It becomes suggestive.
 Everything is carried through the movement and attitude of the animal.